keras-team/keras/README.md

 >_"Oneiroi are beyond our unravelling --who can be sure what tale they tell?
 Not all that men look for comes to pass.
 Two gates there are that give passage to fleeting Oneiroi; one is made of horn, one of ivory.
 The Oneiroi that pass through sawn ivory are deceitful, bearing a message that will not be fulfilled; those that come out through polished horn have truth behind them, to be accomplished for men who see them."_ Homer, Odyssey 19.
 562 ff (Shewring translation).

 ------------------

+## License

+Read the [license](https://github.com/fchollet/keras/blob/master/LICENSE) for more information